ASX SaaS Stocks: Here’s what you need to know and our Top 4 companies

 Infomedia, which was founded in 1987, provides cloud-based parts and service software to the global automobile industry.
 It has over 250,000 active users in 186 countries and it has a healthy geographical mix of revenue (37% from the Americas, 32% from the Asia-Pacific and 31% from Europe).

 Infomedia has four key products which complement each other while proving their individual worth at different stages of the vehicle and customer lifecycles – outlined in greater detail here.
-In FY23, it generated $130m in revenue (up 8%) and made a $9.6m profit (up 16%).
+In FY24, Infomedia recorded $140.8m in revenue (up 8%) and a profit of $12.7m (up 32%).
+It closed the period with $70m cash in hand and paid 4.2cps as a dividend.

 Conclusion